 As Perthes is an idiopathic (cause-unknown) disease, the diagnosis can be made only once all other known causes of osteonecrosis have been ruled out.
 These include hemoglobinopathies, like sickle cell disease or thalassemia, leukemia, lymphoma, idiopathic thrombocytopenic purpura, or hemophilia.
 Secondary causes of osteonecrosis such as a history of corticosteroid use, traumatic dislocation, septic arthritis, or untreated developmental dysplasia of the hip should be ruled out as well.

 Other diseases that cause epiphyseal dysplasia can be mistaken for Perthes, such as multiple epiphyseal dysplasia or spondyloepiphyseal dysplasia.
 However, these conditions are typically synchronous and symmetric in appearance unlike Perthes.
-In younger children, Meyer’s dysplasia should be considered as well.
+In children under the age of 3, Meyer’s dysplasia should be considered as well.
+Meyer’s dysplasia is a rare condition in which there is a delay of ossification of the proximal femur.
+Magnetic resonance imaging showing multiple centers of ossification of the femoral heads without edema can confirm the diagnosis.

 The presence of bilateral osteonecrosis is suggestive of other disease processes, such as multiple epiphyseal dysaplasia.
 A child with a limp also can be the presentation for septic hip arthritis, or a slipped capital femoral epiphysis, both which should be promptly diagnosed.
 Additionally, symptoms such as fever, anemia, or leukocytosis should not be missed as these can be clues in ruling out other important conditions.